checkthechain/checkthechain/docs/install.md

 ```

-## Python Devtools
+## Additional Dependencies

-`python-dev` is a library required by many python packages including `ctc`.
-If you are an active python user, chances are you already have this installed, as this is a standard requirement for many packages.
-If you are a new python user, you may need to install it according to your operating system and python version.
+In Ubuntu and Debian `build-essential` and `python-dev` are libraries required by many python packages including `ctc`.
+If you are an active python user you likely already have these installed, as they are required for many standard packages.
+If you are setting up a new machine or environment, you may need to install them according to your operating system and python version.

 To install on Debian / Ubuntu can use the following: